loujaybee/cloud-exam-notes/cloud-practitioner/3-billing-and-pricing.md

 * Data Transfer

 #### For S3...
-1. Storage Class
+1. Storage Class (Glacier, etc)
-1. Storage (Amount)
+1. Storage (Amount of files)
-1. Requests
+1. Requests ()
 1. Data Transfer (data in/out)
+1. Transfer Acceleration + Cross Region Replication (settings which you can turn on)

 #### For Glacier...
 1. Storage